Pointer: Dog Breed Profile and Information

 History

-The Pointer is regarded as a noble breed that dates back to the seventh century.
+The Pointer is a noble breed dating back to the seventh century.

-Although widely regarded as bird dogs, the primary assignment given to them was to point hares for greyhounds to chase.
+Although widely regarded as bird dogs, their primary assignment was to point hares for greyhounds to chase.

 The dog adapted to point for games when gun use during hunting became more accepted; they’ve remained popular as bird dogs since then.